Investing in Our People

 Invitation to Tender (ITT) evaluation process completed in November 2021.

-Construction is scheduled to start on site in May 2022.
+Construction started on site in May 2022.

 Construction is anticipated to be completed by May 2024.